Early Entrance to Kindergarten

 Some considerations when determining if early entrance is right for a child:

-• Is my child capable of working in a classroom setting with children who are one year older than they are?
+- Is my child capable of working in a classroom setting with children who are one year older than they are?

-• Will my child be frustrated by this placement?
+- Will my child be frustrated by this placement?

-• What are the possible long-term impacts as my child progresses through elementary, middle, and high school (i.e., beginning college at a younger age)?
+- What are the possible long-term impacts as my child progresses through elementary, middle, and high school (i.e., beginning college at a younger age)?

-• Not designed as a replacement for childcare.
+- Not designed as a replacement for childcare.
 Is this a need or a want?

-• Do I understand the expectations for students in kindergarten today?
+- Do I understand the expectations for students in kindergarten today?

 Does my child qualify for early entrance to kindergarten?

-• Between October 1 and December 31: The South Euclid-Lyndhurst Schools uses a process and objective criteria to determine if Early Entrance is an appropriate placement for your child.
+- The child's birthday is August 25 through December 31: The South Euclid-Lyndhurst Schools uses a process and objective criteria to determine if Early Entrance is an appropriate placement for your child.

-*Early entrance should only be requested if you feel your child is cognitively gifted, academically ready, and developmentally mature.
+- Early Entrance should only be requested if you feel your child is cognitively gifted, academically ready, and developmentally mature.

 What criteria are used to determine early entrance to kindergarten?